Neural Conditional Simulation for Complex Spatial Processes: Supplementary Material

 \subsubsection{Brief Description of Spatial Processes}

-\paragraph{Gaussian Process} We first applied NCS to a Gaussian process as a sanity check because conditional simulation from a Gaussian process is tractable and consequently, we can validate NCS using metrics which utilize the true predictive distributions.
+\paragraph*{Gaussian Process} A Gaussian process is a stochastic process whose finite-dimensional distributions are Gaussian.
+Its predictive distributions are analytically available, and therefore we can use them to validate NCS.
+Results from applying NCS to Gaussian processes are shown in Supplementary Material, Section~\ref{supp:gpvalidation}.

-\paragraph{Brown--Resnick Process}
+\paragraph*{Brown--Resnick Process}

-Here, we elaborate on the brief description of Brown--Resnick processes in Section~\ref{sec:casestudymethodology}.
-Max-stable processes can be expressed as the pointwise maximum of an infinite collection of random spatial processes \citep{Davison, Huser2019}.
+Here, we give more details on the Brown--Resnick process employed in Section~\ref{sec:casestudymethodology}.
+Max-stable processes, such as Brown--Resnick processes, can be expressed as the pointwise maxima of an infinite collection of random spatial processes \citep{Davison, Huser2019, Davison2019}.
 More specifically, a max-stable process has the following construction \citep{deHaan1985}